Interfacing Types and Uses

 The colour of non-woven interfacing is limited to white/off white or black/charcoal so choose the one closest to your fabric i.e. white for light fabrics, dark for dark fabrics.
 If your fabric is a strong mid-tone, say red, then hold a piece of each colour against the fabric to check if there is any ‘shine through’.
 Tailoring canvas is also available in beige or grey tones.

 This is coated with a fine layer of glue on one side.
-It will look shiny, or there will be tiny raised bobbles which can easily be felt with the fingers.
+It will look shiny, or there will be tiny raised bobbles which you’ll feel if you rub your fingers over.
 Ensure this side goes face-down onto the wrong side of the fabric.
 The glue is activated by heat and moisture so use a steam iron to apply.
 Fusibles cannot be used with fabrics which are heavily-textured such as knobbly tweed.
 A sew-in variety should also be used with fabrics that are damaged by heat, moisture or pressure such as velvet, acetates, or some silks.

 To apply fusible interfacing, position it face down onto the wrong side of the fabric.
 Use the tip of the iron to spot fuse to hold in place.
 Then fuse the whole piece working from one side to the other.
 Placing a damp cloth between the iron and the interfacing helps the bonding process and prevents any glue transfer onto the iron.
 Apply using a patting motion so as not to cause the interfacing to move, then press more firmly and hold, allowing the iron to do the work.
 Check that the edges and corners are firmly bonded, and if not, then repeat the fusing process.
 Turn the piece over and press again from the right side to draw the adhesive further into the fabric for a better bond.